 Yes!
 It's a great replacement for the scramble.

 To prepare the Just Egg, pour the desired amount of liquid into a separate pan.
-Use a spatula to move the Just Egg around the pan scrambling it while it cooks.
+Use a spatula to move the Just Egg around the pan, scrambling it while it cooks.

 Any long-grain white rice is ideal.
 I use and recommend jasmine rice for the best taste and texture.
 You can also use basmati rice, medium-grain rice, or brown rice.
 I don't recommend short-grain sushi rice.
 It's too sticky and will stay clumped together.

 To chill freshly cooked rice, line a baking sheet with parchment paper.
 Then evenly spread the warm rice out on the parchment paper.
 Place the baking sheet in the fridge for 20-30 minutes or until the rice is cold.
-Remove the rice from the fridge just before adding to the wok.
+Remove the rice from the fridge just before adding it to the wok.

 We'd love to hear from you!